GfSE/SAF-Specification/stakeholders.md

 * How do internal system elements interact with each other to provide the system function or service?
 * How is the interface between different domains protected?
 * What additional information the system or a system element needs to generate to enable testing?
+* What are data / information items exchanged?
 * What are necessary inputs for operating the system expected to be provided by other external entitys?
 * What are the confidentiality, integrity and availability levels for processed or exchanged information?
 * What are the domains of similar security levels in the system or the system participates in?
 * What are the encryption means used for an exchange?
 * What are the interfaces between different domains?
-* What are the protocols for exchanging items on an interface?
+* What are the protocols for exchanging items on specific interface?

   ***Rationale:  In my role i need to assess the security on the interface.***
 * What are the protocols used for exchanging information?